Wijnaldum limps off during Liverpool's clash with Watford due to apparent hamstring injury | Goal.com

 Liverpool will now be sweating on his fitness ahead of a FIFA Club World Cup semi-final fixture on Wednesday.

+Indeed, speaking at his post-match press conferenece Klopp admitted the injury to Wijnaldum is a concern and that he's unsure if he'll fit for the Club World Cup.
+He said: "It's a muscle problem.
+I don't know.
+He could probably fly to Qatar, my problem is I don't know what injury it is.

+"You never want a muscle injury for a player but at this moment it's more difficult.
+All teams have the same problems.
+Tomorrow we will know more."

-The Reds are also due in action the day before, but Klopp has confirmed an inexperienced squad will face Aston Villa in a Carabao Cup quarter-final tie with their commitments in Qatar taking priority.
+The Reds are also due in action the day before their semi-final clash, but Klopp has confirmed an inexperienced squad will face Aston Villa in a Carabao Cup quarter-final tie with their commitments in Qatar taking priority.

 Liverpool are fighting on all trophy fronts this season, progressing in the Champions League once again while also storming clear at the top of the Premier League.